dnlrs/tpm2-totp-mfa/README.md

-# TPM2.0 based TOPT authorization
+# TPM2.0 based TOPT authentication

 *NOTE*: **this is not secure software**!
 It's a proof of concept and its main purpose it to test tpm2.0 capabilities.